13 Best Fundrise Alternatives for Real Estate Investing

 EquityMultiple allows accredited investors access to professionally managed private real estate deals.
 You can use the online platform to access investment opportunities in different markets.

-The minimum investment varies by project, but there’s a base minimum of $5,000.
+The minimum investment varies by project, but a base minimum is $5,000.
 However, it’s more common to see a minimum investment of $10,000.

 Additional shares are typically offered in $5,000 increments above the minimum.
 You can invest in real estate via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
 These partners usually have a minimum investment of $10,000.

-EquityMultiple has several different investment options, including senior debt, preferred equity, mezzanine debt, common equity, opportunity zones, funds, and 1031 exchanges.
-There may also be evergreen funds and yield-focused short-term notes.
+EquityMultiple has several investment options, including senior debt, preferred equity, mezzanine debt, common equity, opportunity zones, funds, and 1031 exchanges.
+There may also be evergreen funds and yield-focused short-term notes, although they are not always available.

 EquityMultiple claims to have returned $39.2 million to its investors, so it stands out as a well-regarded and established commercial real estate investment platform.